as2528/Second-MAFFT/README.md

 # second-mafft — hardened MAFFT re-run + crop/ungap (Python CLI)

 > **Scope:** This repository contains **my Python implementation** of the “second MAFFT” step.
 It builds upon a collaborator's C code.
-In Key properties I have listed the capabilities I added to the code.
+In Key properties and
+What’s materially different vs. earlier C implementation (for transparency) I have listed the capabilities I added to the code.

 ---